Sheesikram/Shees-Backend/Readme.md

-(includes your current IP address) and databace access also -- when ever you select database always use try catch or async wait(db is always iin other continenet)
+(includes your current IP address) and databace access also -- when ever you select database always use try catch or async wait(db is always iin other continenet) midle ware is used for in checks between routes like in between req and response (err,req,res,next)